 Drill pocket holes on each end of the FRONT & BACK SPANS.
 Attach to the leg assemblies you made in the previous step using wood glue and 2-1/2" Blue Kote pocket hole screws.
 Drill pocket holes at either end of the BOTTOM CENTER SPAN.
 Attach in the centre of the BOTTOM SIDE SPANS at 5.75" from the inside of the legs, ensuring that the pocket holes are facing down so they don't show when the table is complete. - STEP 3: ATTACH TABLETOP SUPPORTS

 This is to ensure that the table is very sturdy (we have young kids that like to climb on things!).
-Positions don't have to be exact as they will not show in when the table is finished.
+Positions don't have to be exact as they will not show when the table is finished.
 Secure with wood glue and 2-1/2" Blue Kote pocket hole screws. - STEP 4: BUILD TABLETOP

+NOTE: There is an error in the diagram - bread boards (top) are actually 21".
 Center tabletop on the base and attach from the underside (through spans and supports with 2-1/2" deck screws.
 Sand with 120-grit sandpaper, then 220-grit sandpaper.
 Finish with some kind of sealer or wood penetrating oil (we used penetrating oil from BEHR - colour, chocolate).
 Allow it to dry thoroughly.

 Optionally you can wrap the span on the bottom with 3/16" cotton rope (laundry line rope) or any alternative rope material.
 Enjoy all summer long!